 9. Optimize Mobile SEO and Its Accessibility

 The smartphone is the new yellow pages and mobile search, as a percentage of total Web traffic increases each month.
 In fact, experts predict that mobile usage will overtake desktop usage by 2014.
-Local business thrive on mobile searches as conversion rates searching on local terms tend to be higher.
+Local businesses thrive on mobile searches as conversion rates searching on local terms tend to be higher.
 Make sure your website is optimized for mobile and is easy to use.
 If your website appears cluttered and loads slow to a searcher, they will most likely move on to your competitor.

 Tip: Visit your website on your smartphone and find three ways to improve the experience.